 In Amsterdam, many different agencies offer boat rides.
-The canals are full of boats with different logos.
 But only one operator has sustainability in mind while cleaning the canals, and that’s Plastic Whale.
 During the two-hour boat ride through Amsterdam’s canals, participants are handed fishing nets and fish trash out of the water while experiencing Amsterdam from a very special perspective.

 Collecting Plastic In Amsterdam‘s Canals

 Cleaning the canals of plastic and turning it into boats to fish for more.
 This concept has worked so well for Amsterdam-based NGO Plastic Whale since 2011 that not only have nearly 150,000 bottles been fished and 9 boats made from them over the years (as of August 2018), but so much plastic has now been gathered that it can be used to make furniture.

 The specific numbers of 2019 are: 17.978 people went plastic fishing, 729 events took place all over the world.
 In the Netherlands, in Belgium, Germany, England and even in Japan.
 287 unique companies went plastic fishing.
 With 1786 boats deployed, Plastic Whale rescued 40.500 PET bottles.
 In Amsterdam, 11 Plastic Whale boats were on a mission and in Rotterdam 2 boats.
 There, plastic is fished out of the water in the old harbor while exploring the city.